Kumapapa2012/Fortnite_Related/replay_parser/Readme.md

 1. Clone the repo
 2. Open the folder cloned with vscode
 3. Run debugger using F5 to get Debug build.
-4. Run "dotnet publish --configuration Release" in built-in Terminal to get Release Build Only .net 9.0, win-x64 target is in this project.
+4. Run "dotnet publish --configuration Release" in built-in Terminal to get Release Build.

+Only .net 9.0, win-x64 target is in this project.
 If you need binary for  other target, add what you want by yourself.

 ## References